smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/02 - SQL Query Processing Order.md

 *  Because the `CROSS JOIN` has an `ON` statement specifying how to join the tables, this join acts as an `INNER JOIN`.
 ---------------------------------------------------------

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most significant difference between `INNER`, `OUTER`, and `CROSS JOIN` is that the `INNER JOIN` acts as a **filtering criterion**, `OUTER JOIN` acts as a **matching criterion**, and a `CROSS JOIN` gives all possible combinations.
+More simply stated, `INNER JOIN` returns only rows that match the join condition, `OUTER JOIN` returns matching rows plus unmatched rows from one or both tables, and the `CROSS JOIN` returns the Cartesian product.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For `INNER` and `OUTER JOIN`, these types of joins require a comparison operator to equate rows from the participating tables based on a common field in both tables.
 These comparison operators are described as equi-joins and theta-joins, which are rooted in Relational Algebra.
 Introduced by Edgar F. Codd in 1970, Relational Algebra uses algebraic structures with well-founded semantics to model data and define queries over it.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Lastly, SQL is a declarative language, meaning you tell the SQL engine what to do, and not how to do it.
+The logical order is defined by SQL semantics, but the physical execution plan chosen by the engine can differ for optimization.
 When a table operation is performed, the SQL engine determines the best method for physically joining the tables (the join algorithm).
-These join algorithms are used to optimize query performance during join operations and are based on table size, data type, available indexes, and table statistics.
+These join algorithms optimize query performance during join operations and are based on table size, data type, available indexes, and table statistics.

 ---------------------------------------------------------